 - Are for severely damaged or decayed tooth

 - Are expensive

 Dental fillings are made of dental amalgam or composite resin to fill in small areas in your mouth that have decayed or been damaged.
 Fillings are less invasive than dental crowns.
 With dental crowns, a significant amount of tooth enamel is removed.
 But, with dental fillings near you, you preserve much of your tooth enamel as possible to fit in those areas that are damaged.

 - Fillings are required for decayed tooth

 A Conservative Approach To Restorative Care

 Both dental crowns and dental fillings are effective treatments.
-But, generally, dentists recommend the most conservative option possible.
+But, generally, our dentist in North Edmonton recommends the most conservative option possible.
 Dental fillings require less preparation and preserve more of your natural tooth structure.
 On the other hand, if you have a very large dental cavity, dental fillings won’t provide enough support or protection to your tooth.
 In such a case, it becomes easier for bacteria to enter your tooth and may require more extensive care in several years.
-Therefore, if the cavity covers more than two/third of your tooth, or if you have a cracked tooth, then your dentist may recommend a dental crown.
+Therefore, if the cavity covers more than two/third of your tooth, or if you have a cracked tooth, then our dentist may recommend a dental crown.

 At Beverly Heights Dental, we offer dental fillings and crowns along with a variety of other services designed to treat your dental problems.
 Proper oral hygiene and regular dental check-ups can help prevent cavities, but eventually, you may need dental treatment.
 Contact us today to schedule a visit!